Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 ## Solder Raspberry Pi Protection Hat (P)

 In order to prevent shorting out the Rapsberry Pi, we have designed a Pi Hat to attach to the top of the Pi.
 You will need to solder the PCB (printed circuit board) and verify its functionality.
-This is very important to complete before using GPIO pins.
-Be sure the diodes are facing in the correct direction to match the silkscreen.
-This will take a good chunk of time, so be sure to plan ahead.
-A helpful hint is to leave the two 2x20 pin headers for last.
-Also, make sure that you see that the female header is facing down on the underside of the PPH.
+This is very important to complete before using GPIO pins. **Be sure the diodes are facing in the correct direction to match the silkscreen.** This will take a good chunk of time, so be sure to plan ahead (it took the TA's around 2 hours).
+A helpful hint is to leave the two 2x20 pin headers for last, as this will make it easier to solder the smaller components on the board.
+Also, make sure that you see that the female header is facing down on the underside of the PPH (this is what will connect directly to the Pi).
 Here is a handy soldering guide for the PPH.

 - https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Resources/PCB%20Soldering%20Instructions.pdf

 Verify your soldering job by checking for continuity (Does GPIO2 go to GPIO2*, for example).
 Check to make sure there are no shorts on unwanted pins (GPIO to GPIO, GND, 3.3V, 5V).
-You can use the contiunity checker on a multimeter.
+You can use the continuity checker on a multimeter.
 The schematic will be helpful.
 When finished, document this in your team P deliverable.
 Use the standard template on ELC.

 - https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Resources/Schem_GPIO_Hat_v4.0.pdf